aliciademorauk/BlogPost-WebApp/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Implement user registration and login with user authentication through JWTs (WIP)
+- [ ] Implement Devise invitable to allow users by invitation only to collaborate on the blog
-- [ ] Use OpenAI's Chat Completions API for user to leverage text generation models to create questions more easily
+- [ ] Implement 'Forgot your password?'
+(Devise mailer)
-- [ ] Create React error handling layer
+- [ ] Use OpenAI's Chat Completions API for user to leverage text generation model to get help writing blog post

 <p align="right">(<a href="#readme-top">back to top</a>)</p>